madebymany/sir-trevor-js/Readme.md

   $(function(){
     new SirTrevor.Editor({
       el: $('.sir-trevor'),
-      blockTypes: ['TextBlock', 'BlockQuote'] // This instance will now only have these types available to it });
+      blockTypes: ['Text', 'Quote'] // This instance will now only have these types available to it });
   });
 </script>